mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 8. The HCW installs the Hybrid Agent.
 There are four basic phases:

-   1. Download the agent install package.
+   1. Download the Agent install package.

-   2. Installation of the agent on the local computer (note: this prompts for your Microsoft 365 or Office 365 Global Administrator credentials again).
+   2. Installation of the Agent on the local computer (note: this prompts for your Microsoft 365 or Office 365 Global Administrator credentials again).

-   3. Registration of the agent in Azure, including creation of the URL used to proxy requests.
+   3. Registration of the Agent in Azure, including creation of the URL used to proxy requests.
 The URL has the format: `uniqueGUID.resource.mailboxmigration.his.msappproxy.net`.

-   4. Testing migration viability from your Microsoft 365 or Office 365 organization to your on-premises Exchange organization via the agent.
+   4. Testing migration viability from your Microsoft 365 or Office 365 organization to your on-premises Exchange organization via the Agent.

    > [!NOTE]
    > The Hybrid Agent installation process could take up to 10 minutes to complete.